LiuYuancheng/Python_Virtual_MotionJPEG_Camera/README.md

 - Application-window capture (Windows-only; capture a running app window).

 The simulator intentionally mimics the web UI and behavior of [Axis IP cameras](https://www.axis.com/en-sg) so it can be deployed as a believable camera honeypot or as a drop-in replacement for testing and integration.
-We will also show a use case of how this project is used to simulate 4 different cameras in the aviation runway cyber range.

 ```python
 # Author:      Yuancheng Liu